muariffagustian/muariffagustian.github.io/README.md

 # Data Analytics Portfolio
 This repository contains portfolio of data analytics project conducted by me.
-Some of the project is part of assignment with RevoU while enrolling to their Full-Stack Data Analytics Programme (August 2022), while some others is completed on my own initiative.
+Some of the project is part of assignment with RevoU while enrolling to their Full-Stack Data Analytics Programme (FDSA) period of August 2022, while some others is completed on my own initiative.
 These projects is conducted using SQL (Google BigQuery), and Python.

 # SQL
 ## [Project 1: The Look Ecommerce - Inventory Growth Analysis](https://github.com/muariffagustian/muariffagustian.github.io/blob/main/The%20Look%20Ecommerce%20Inventory%20Growth%20Analysis)